CrewMates-Open-Source/EduHelp/README.md

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This Project is licensed under GPL v3.
-To Know more about it you can refer [LICENSE](LICENSE).
+This project is licensed under GPL v3.
+To know more about it you can refer [LICENSE](LICENSE).

 ## Contributors :smiling_face_with_three_hearts: